opsmop/opsmop/docs/source/push.rst

 Current Status
 ==============

-Push mode is still new, and can use help testing in all manner of configurations, including in high- performance, high-host-count, and high-latency scenarios.
+Push mode is still a little new, and can use help testing in all manner of configurations, including in high- performance, high-host-count, and high-latency scenarios.
 However, most features are already implemented and this is completely usable today.